ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 * The indexing of a single document starts from creating Lucene's Document according to an index definition.
   Lucene processes it by breaking it into fields and splitting all the text from each field into **tokens** (or **terms**) in a process called *tokenization*.
-Those tokens will be stored in the index, and later will be searched upon.
+These tokens/terms will be kept in the index, and later can be searched upon.
   The tokenization process uses an object called an **Analyzer**.

 * The indexing process and its results can be controlled by various field options and by the Analyzers.